blueinkhq/blueink-client-js/README.md

 const pagedListAllBundles = async () => {
 	try {
-		// Call bundles.list methods to get all bundles in the BlueInk account
+		// Call bundles.list methods to get all bundles in the Blueink account
 		// Passing the related_data will fetch bundle's events, data, files at once const pagedList = await client.bundles.pagedList({
 			page: 5,